-- This recipe can easily be made nut free by subbing almond milk for soy, or any other non-dairy milk.
+Can I make it nut free?
+This recipe can easily be made nut free by subbing almond milk for soy, or any other non-dairy milk.

-- Once prepared, this mushroom broccoli pasta will store in the fridge for about 3 days, but tastes best when served right away.
+Does it keep?
+Once prepared, this mushroom broccoli pasta will store in the fridge for about 3 days, but tastes best when served right away.
 To reheat, add to a pan with a splash of milk and heat until creamy and warm.

-- If you want some extra lemon flavor, I suggest adding about 1/2 tsp fresh lemon zest.
+Can I use lemon zest?
+If you want some extra lemon flavor, I suggest adding about 1/2 tsp fresh lemon zest.
 There is plenty of lemon without the zest, but it does add some extra flavor.

-- I know a whole teaspoon and a half of salt seems like a lot, but it really rounds out the flavor of this dish, so don’t skimp on it!
+Why is there so much salt?
+I know a whole teaspoon and a half of salt seems like a lot, but it really rounds out the flavor of this dish, so don’t skimp on it!

-- The brown rice flour can be subbed for any neutral flour like whole wheat (if not gluten free), regular rice flour, gluten free all purpose flour etc. Try to stick to a flour that has a very neutral flavor.
+How do I thicken the sauce?
+We’ll be using a bit of flour to do this!
+The brown rice flour can be subbed for any neutral flour like whole wheat (if not gluten free), regular rice flour, gluten free all purpose flour etc. Try to stick to a flour that has a very neutral flavor.

-- I’ve received a few questions about the 12 cloves of garlic.
+What’s the best way to mince garlic?
+I like to use this garlic press to ensure the garlic is very finely minced.
+You don’t want giant chunks of garlic in this cream sauce.
+With that said, I’ve received a few questions about the 12 cloves of garlic.
 YES, I really do mean TWELVE cloves!
 Trust me, it’s amazing.
 The flavors calm down when it cooks, so it won’t be overpowering!

 Try these recipes next

 Mushroom Broccoli Rigatoni with Lemon Garlic Cream Sauce